All About Radiant Heated Driveways

 ClearZone Snow Melting Systems

 Heated driveway systems can be installed to heat a variety of custom areas and mediums, but the most common snow melting installations are in concrete, asphalt, and brick or stone pavers.
 These systems are very energy efficient and easy to customize.
 The heating element can be installed to heat walkways, steps, ramps, driveways and more.
 The ClearZone snow melting system is a proven radiant heat solution that is fully automated and maintenance free.
-But in addition to electric snow melting systems, hydronic heated driveways are also available.
+But in addition to electric heated driveways and snow melting systems, hydronic driveway heating systems are also available.

 Both electric and hydronic technologies use a network of heating elements that are embedded under the surface of the driveway.
 ClearZone systems use a proven twin-conductor, resistance heat cable, while hydronic systems utilize flexible polymer Pex tubing.
-A specially treated mixture of water and propylene glycol (anti-freeze) is heated by a centrally located boiler, and then a series of pumps circulates it through the closed loop of tubing.
+A specially treated mixture of water and propylene glycol (anti-freeze) is heated by a centrally located boiler, and then a series of pumps circulates it through the closed loop of tubing to warm the driveway.

-Automated snow melting systems come standard with an aerial-mounted snow sensor switch.
-(In-ground sensors are also available.
-These are typically used in larger commercial applications.)
-The sophisticated, yet durable snow sensor automatically activates the ClearZone system when precipitation is detected and the temperature is below a set point (usually 39°F).
-The sensor has several notable features, including: adjustable temperature trigger point, adjustable delay off cycle, upgradeable remote activation, and is smart-system compatible.
+Automated snow melting systems typically utilize an aerial-mounted snow sensor switch.
+(In-ground sensors are also available, but these are typically used in larger commercial applications.)
+The sophisticated, yet durable snow sensor automatically activates the ClearZone system when precipitation is detected and the temperature is below a set point.
+The sensor has several notable features, including: adjustable temperature trigger point (usually set at 39°F), adjustable delay off cycle, upgradeable remote activation, and is smart-system compatible.
 With the aerial or in-ground activation device, the ClearZone radiant heating systems are fully automated and will activate only when the weather dictates.
-The snow melting systems also feature manual override capability so that the system can be turned on to deal with snow drifts or other cases, such as if ice formed in a shaded area.
+The snow melting systems also feature manual override capability so that the driveway can be heated to melt snow drifts or deal with some other cases, such ice forming in a shaded area.

 Snow melting systems – especially electric systems such as ClearZone – are very easy to customize and install.
 The heat cable can be laid out to accommodate the specific layout needed by the home or business owner.
-And a variety of options are available to accommodate various budgets.
-Instead of heating an entire driveway, homeowners can opt to install an 8-foot wide strip up the middle of the driveway, or perhaps just heat two 24-inch wide tire tracks.
+A variety of options are available to accommodate various budgets.
+Instead of heating an entire driveway, homeowners can opt to heat an 8-foot wide strip up the middle of the driveway, or perhaps just heat two 24-inch wide tire tracks.
+Or only heat the driveway's incline or trouble areas.
 The options are limited only by one’s imagination.